-In conjunction with MoMA PS1’s Spring Open House, VW Sunday Sessions presents a performance festival in collaboration with Brooklyn-based artist-run venue Secret Project Robot.
-A celebration of New York City’s performance scene, the program features artists who first found an outlet for their work, as well as camaraderie and resources, within the city's alternative spaces.
+In conjunction with MoMA PS1’s Spring Open House, VW Sunday Sessions presents a free performance festival in collaboration with Brooklyn-based artist-run venue Secret Project Robot featuring more than 35 artists.
+A celebration of New York City’s performance scene, the program highlights artists who first found an outlet for their work, as well as camaraderie and resources, within the city's alternative spaces.
 These artists continue to present experimental projects and support the community that fostered their personal and creative identities.
-Incorporating six hour-long durational pieces, videos, improvisational theater, live music, and solo performances, the festival brings together work that intersects music, art, and nightlife.
+Featuring six hour-long durational pieces, videos, improvisational theater, solo and collaborative projects, and live music, the festival brings together work that intersects music, art, and nightlife.

 Secret Project Robot has been a longstanding part of New York’s cultural landscape, holding interdisciplinary events in multiple locations for almost 20 years.
 This festival marks the culmination of VW Sunday Sessions’ season-long exploration of alternative platforms for creative practice.

 MoMA PS1’s acclaimed VW Sunday Sessions program welcomes visitors to experience art live and in real time.
 Embracing performance, music, dance, conversations, and film, the program vividly demonstrates how these art forms can push us to engage with our contemporary world in creative, illuminating ways.
 With an emphasis on artistic practices that blur and break

 traditional genre boundaries, the program supports and commissions new work, inviting artists, curators, and other cultural instigators to share their latest projects.
 MoMA PS1 offers one of the most extensive museum programs dedicated to live art in the world, representing a core component of the institution's mission since its founding.